gopherdata/gopherdata-hugo/content/post/deeplearning_in_go_part_1.md

 </div>

+The graph is traversed in a depth-first manner, starting from the top.
 The values of the program flow from bottom to up.
 When the program runs, it starts right at the top.
+The node will not be resolved until the dependent nodes have been evaluated.
 The arrows point to what each node depends on.
 So for example, the value of the `*ast.BinaryExpr` node is dependent on the values of `*ast.BasicLit (Kind: INT)`.
 Since we know both values are `1`, and we know what `+` does, we know that the value at the node `*ast.BinaryExpr` is `2`.

 ## Equations As Graphs ##

-Why did you just sit through the above to know something you probably already know?
+Now why did we spend all that time show 1+1 in graph form?
 Well, it's because deep learning is really in its core, just a bunch of mathematical equations.
 Wait, don't go yet!
 It's not that scary.
 I am personally of the opinion that one can't really do deep learning (or any machine learning, really) without understanding the mathematics behind it.
 And in my experience there hasn't been a better way to learn it than visually, if only to internalize the concepts.

 Most deep learning libraries like [Tensorflow](https://tensorflow.org), [Theano](https://deeplearning.org/theano), or even my own for Go - [Gorgonia](https://github.com/chewxy/gorgonia), rely on this core concept that equations are representable by graphs.
 More importantly, these libraries expose the equation graphs as objects that can be manipulated by the programmer.